ElvisWang2010/WROFE-2025/README.md

 Despite the benefits, the chassis presented several challenges that impacted performance and assembly:

 - **Tire traction:** The stock plastic tires offered almost no grip, which we noticed immediately during testing.
 On smooth surfaces like the game map, this resulted in uncontrolled wheelspin, unstable acceleration, and extended braking distances.
 - **Steering imbalance:** We also observed that the front wheels did not pivot evenly, creating unbalanced turning angles.
-The turning was unpredicable and when navigating precise maneuvers, uneven steering made the car to control consistantly.
+The turning was unpredicable and when navigating precise maneuvers, uneven steering made the car difficult to control consistantly.
 </br>

 ###  How We Overcame These Limitations